 - Any planning restrictions

-- Accessibility for construction AND maintenance
+- Accessibility for construction and maintenance

-Weights and loadings for Green Roofs
+Weights and Loadings for Green Roofs

 To support lightweight sedum green roof construction, your roof needs a loading capacity of at least 120kg per square metre.
-For a wildflower roof with a 150mm depth of the substrate, work on loading capacity of 250Kg per square metre.
+For a wildflower roof with a 150mm depth of the substrate, work on a loading capacity of 250kg per square metre.

-Slopes and angles for Green Roofs
+Slopes and Angles for Green Roofs

-Type of waterproofing for Green Roofs
+Types of Waterproofing for Green Roofs

-Distribute weights evenly across the roof.
-Stacking everything together means a lot of loading in one place.
-In turn that could lead to the collapse of the roof.
+Then, distribute the weight evenly across the roof.
+Stacking everything together means a lot of loading in one place, which in turn could lead to the collapse of the roof.
 The following video shows the construction of a simple, lightweight sedum roof, similar to those found on your garden shed or garage.